-These two classes are part of a Learning Community, meaning that the same students will be in both classes.
+These two classes are part of Learning Community, meaning that the same students will be in both classes.
 If you sign up for one class, you must sign up for the other as well.
-This is a great opportunity to form a group of friends and learn from dedicated faculty who will help you succeed at WOU!
-Questions?
-Ask your advisor or FYS Coordinator Leanne Merrill (merrill@wou.edu).
+To sign up, let your PACK advisor know, or email Student Success Advisor Melissa Hinzman (hinzmanm@wou.edu)